tkwidmer/sfbootblack/_pages/2017/contest.md

 restoration.
 Boots will be assigned a random number, and contestants will draw which boot they will be working on.
 Contestants will have 45 minutes to complete their technical shine.
 You may not use open flame except to singe stray strings.
+The technical shine will take place during the cocktail hour on Friday Night at 6pm.

 Contestants will give a brief presentation on their technical boot.
 They will discuss the process, products used, challenges faced and any other information